How AI Helps in Whole Slide Image Analysis for Cancer Detection

 To prepare data for training, images need to be cut into patches (equally sized square images), because the initial image size is too large.
 Also, the data used for the experiment was weakly labeled, meaning there were no labels for each patch of images.

 The task was to create a model capable of analyzing WSI scans and then highlight regions of interest, or in other words, suspicious cells, found in the tissue.
-As long as healthcare is based on critical decisions, the role of AI in pathology is to support the doctor with hints to speed up the diagnostic process.
+As long as healthcare is based on critical decisions, the role of AI app development in pathology is to support the doctor with hints to speed up the diagnostic process.

 Region of interest in the cell structure